kojusola/pancakeswap/ReadMe.md

 ##

-    set(uint256 _pid, uint256 _allocPoint, bool _withUpdate)
+set(uint256 \_pid, uint256 \_allocPoint, bool \_withUpdate)

-- This public function adds updates the given pid pool's cake allocation point and takes in the following :
+- This public function updates the given lp token's cake allocation point and takes in the following :
   - `_pid` => pool id meaning position in the [`poolInfo Array`](#APoolInfo),
   - `_allocPoint` => new pool's allocation point,
   - `_withUpdate` => whether to update all pools or not ( it's a boolean),